Aromatic Evergreens for Holiday Decorations

 Tips for Making Decorations with Fresh Cut Greens

-● If you are wiring greens on to a metal frame, use a spray bottle to mist them with water periodically to keep them from drying out too quickly.
+- If you are wiring greens onto a metal frame, use a spray bottle to mist with water periodically to keep them from drying out too quickly.

-● Add aromatic citrus fruits or those of Osage-oranges (Maclura pomifera) or Hardy orange (Poncirus trifoliata) for something different.
+- Add aromatic citrus fruits, osage oranges (Maclura pomifera) or hardy oranges (Poncirus trifoliata) for something different.